HumaIlyas/DjangoNews/README.md

 ### Testing User Stories

+### As a site user/site owner
+* View likes: As a site user/site owner I can view the number of likes on each news so that I can see which is the most popular or viral news these days
+* View comments: As a site user/site owner I can view comments on an individual news so that I can read the conversation among the community
+* Manage the news: As a site owner I can create, read, update and delete posts so that I can manage my news content
+* Categorize the news: As a site user/site owner I can view the list of news based on their category
+* Create draft news: As a site owner I can create draft news so that I can finish writing the content later on
+* Approve comments: As a site owner I can approve or disapprove comments so that I can filter out the objectionable comments

 ### As a site user
 * Site pagination: As a site user I can view a paginated list of news so that I can easily select the news to view
 * View the news list: As a site user I can view the list of news so that I can select the one to read